hemicharly/flutter-docker/README.md

-# Flutter with the docker, emulator android and VsCode
+# Flutter with the docker and emulator android

 ### 1. Requirements Installation
 * Install docker